A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 2.A.1.1.
 Identify in-scope systems and applications.

-Use available resources like IT infrastructure diagrams, data flow diagrams, or network diagrams to create a list of systems and applications in your organization that handle personal information.
+Use resources like IT infrastructure diagrams, data flow diagrams, or network diagrams to create a list of systems and applications in your organization that handles personal information.

-If your organization does not have detailed diagrams, you can start with the IT assets that are sure to collect personal information, like payment gateways, ecommerce and order management software, and HR software.
+Suppose your organization does not have detailed diagrams.
+In that case, you can start with the IT assets that are sure to collect personal information, like payment gateways, eCommerce and order management software, and HR software.

-From there, track the data flows from these systems either through automated integrations or manual processes.
-Interview system and applications owners to determine possible system integrations, and interview users to see if data is transferred from these systems via manual processes (e.g., download and send).
+Tracking the data flows from these systems either through automated integrations or manual processes.
+Interview system and applications owners to determine possible system integrations and interview users to see if data is transferred from these systems via manual processes (e.g., download and send).

 2.A.1.2.
 Categorize data assets based on CCPA requirements.